 Form 8865 – May be required if you or your foreign trust have an interest in a foreign partnership or LLC.
 Form 8865 is due with the income tax return of the shareholder.
 For most individuals, that would be April 15th or the extended due date.
 For corporations with a calendar year-end, that is March 15th or the extended due date.

 Form 926 – To report transfers of property to a foreign corporation.
-This is filed with the applicable return such as the form 1040 for individuals or 1120 for corporations, etc. This is usually April 15th for individuals.
+One files this with the applicable return.
+This may be the form 1040 for individuals or 1120 for corporations, etc. This is usually April 15th for individuals.

 Form 8832 – Entity classification election.
 Often filed for a foreign LLC to elect disregarded entity status; thus, the tax responsibility flows through to the owner(s) so that there is no tax at the company level.
-To be filed within 75 days of the formation of the company or within 75 days of the beginning of the year in which the election is desired.
+You file this form within 75 days of the formation of the company or within 75 days of the beginning of the year in which one desires the election.

 Form 8858 – Transactions Between Foreign Disregarded Entity of a Foreign Tax Owner and the Filer or Other Related Entities.
-This is filed with the applicable return such as the form 1040 for individuals or 1120 for corporations, including extensions.
+You file this form with the applicable return such as the form 1040 for individuals or 1120 for corporations, including extensions.
 This is usually April 15th for individuals or March 15th for calendar year-end corporations.

 Form 2555 – Foreign Earned Income – For Use by U.S. citizens and resident aliens living abroad to exclude a certain amount of foreign earnings from taxes and/or to claim the housing exclusion.
 For most individuals, the due date April 15th or the extended due date.